MetPX/sarrac/README.rst

   the default format, json compatible with python save/restore.

 post:
-  turns sr_cpump into an sr_shovel, if cache is on, then it is a winnow.
+  turns sr_cpump into an sr3 shovel, if cache is on, then it is a winnow.

 url:
   just print out the retrieval urls, rather than the entire message

-There is also an LD_PRELOAD shim library. (libsr3shim.c) that uses the posting API, this is to be used in `very high volume use cases <https://github.com/MetPX/sarracenia/blob/master/doc/hpc_mirroring_use_case.rst>`_
+There is also an LD_PRELOAD shim library. (libsr3shim.c) that uses the posting API, this is to be used in `very high volume use cases <https://github.com/MetPX/sarracenia/blob/main/doc/hpc_mirroring_use_case.rst>`_

 Sample usage::